 Prerequisites: Fulfillment of English composition/ basic communication requirement; minimum cumulative GPA of 2.5 in English courses.
 Students meet weekly with Writing Center director, conduct tutoring sessions, and gain practical experience as writing tutors in the Writing Center.
-Offered Every Semester.
-Equivalent course: ENG308W
+Offered every semester.

-TEACHING AND EVALUATING WRITING 3.3/0
+TEACHING AND EVALUATING WRITING

 Prerequisite: CWP 102.
 Methods for teaching and evaluating writing.
 Includes theories of composition and rhetoric, approaches to teaching composition, ways to respond to writing-in-progress and completed texts, methods of measuring growth, and means to evaluate writing performance.
-Offered Every Semester.
-Equivalent course: ENG309W
+Offered every semester.

-ENG 311 METHODS IN TEACHING LANGUAGE 3, 3/0
+METHODS IN TEACHING LANGUAGE

 Prerequisite: CWP 102.
 English-language teaching strategies for secondary education majors.
 Grammar, usage, and mechanics instruction; the history of English; the right to one's own language; sociopolitical dimensions of language; discussions of correctness within a range of discourse levels; instruction in family-literacy practices.
-Offered Every Semester.
+Offered every semester.
+Equivalent course: ENG311W

-ENG 313 MILTON 3, 3/0
+ENG 313 MILTON

 Prerequisite: ENG 190 or permission of instructor.
 A study of Milton's oeuvre with emphasis on Paradise Lost.
-Offered Spring Only.
+Offered spring only.